 Online Application Instructions

-- Fill out the online application form on any computers or the Raptor Kiosk at any school.
-Be sure to use your full legal name and birthdate.
+- Fill out the online application on any computer.
+Be sure to use your full legal name and birthdate as it appears on your driver’s license or other government issued ID.

-- Once approved, you will receive an e-mail to the address you provided in your application.
+- Once approved, you will receive an email to the email address you provided in your application.
 Approvals are immediate if there are no alerts from the background check.

-- All volunteer approvals will expire on June 30, 2020, requiring volunteers to renew.
+- All volunteer approvals will expire on June 30 each year, requiring volunteers to renew.
 Your ID will not need to be scanned again unless your name has legally changed.

 Contacting a School